muquaddar/muquaddar/README.md

-- 👋 Hi, I’m @muquaddar
+- 👋 Hi, I’m Dr. Muquaddar Ali
-- 👀 I’m interested in Game Design, AI, ML, Compuational EM
+- 👀 I’m am a passionate learner and educator.
+Also an hobbyist programmer with strong background in Compulational Electromagnetics, RF and Microwave Engineering.
-- 🌱 I’m currently learning Python
+- 🌱 I’m continously exploring mysinterested in software engineering, programming languagues like python, AI&ML.
-- 💞️ I’m looking to collaborate on EM Solver
+- 💞️ I’m looking to collaborate on developement of EM Solver.
 - 📫 How to reach me muquaddar@gmail.com

 <!---